flatironinstitute/sciware/20_Documentation/main.md

 ### Bob Carpenter (CCM)

 ## The doc/test/code triangle

-- When designing a function, consider together
+- When desiging a function, consider together
     1. **Documentation**: says what the code does
 	2. **Testing**: tests it does what it says it does
 	3. **Code**: the code itself

-- Bad smells
+## Hints of trouble

 - if code is hard to doc, it's probably badly designed
-    - if code is hard to test from the doc, either the code is badly designed or the doc is incomplete
+- if code is hard to test, it's probably badly designed or poorly documented or both

 ## Exercise 1